Trump border wall construction begins

 Agents — and Mr. Trump — say visibility through the wall is critical for knowing what’s going on in Mexico, helping agents avoid ambushes or other potential dangers, as well as spot migrants or smugglers preparing to try to cross.

-The concrete designs are less useful right along the border, officials said, and will likely be used as secondary fencing set back aways.
+The concrete designs are less useful right along the border, officials said, and will likely be used as secondary fencing set back a bit.

 About 354 miles of the 1,952-mile border are currently protected by some form of wall.
-Another 300 miles have vehicle barriers, which allow easy penetration by pedestrians or animals, but are designed to stop trucks and cars from barreling over the border.
+Another 300 miles have vehicle barriers, which allow easy penetration by pedestrians or animals but are designed to stop trucks and cars from barreling over the border.

-Mr. Trump during the campaign said he wanted to see a border-long wall, but more recently has said between 700 and 900 miles needs a barrier.
-It’s unclear whether that’s a total number or in addition to the current fencing.
+Mr. Trump during the campaign said he wanted to see a border-long wall, but more recently has said between 700 and 900 miles need a barrier.
+It’s unclear whether that’s a total number or is in addition to the current fencing.

 His 2017 budget called for money for replacing some outdated parts of the current wall, while his 2018 plan asked for $1.6 billion to erect 32 miles of new fencing in Texas, another 28 miles of new levee wall, also in Texas, and 14 miles of replacement fencing in San Diego.

-The House has approved the money but the Senate has yet to take up the bill, and Democrats have announced they will try to derail any legislation that includes border wall money.
+The House has approved the money, but the Senate has yet to take up the bill, and Democrats have announced they will try to derail any legislation that includes border wall money.

 There is enough money in the current 2017 budget to pay for the prototypes.